 Poisoned Work Environment means an environment that is created by comments or conduct (including comments or conduct that are condoned or allowed to continue when brought to the attention of management) that create a discriminatory working environment.
 The comments or conduct need not be directed at a specific person, and may be from any person, regardless of position or status.
-A single comment or action, if sufficiently serious, may create a Poisoned Environment. a work environment in which employee productivity and well-being are undermined by repeated, ongoing, and unresolved conflict such as harassment, discrimination, or disrespectful behaviour.
-It is typically marked by employees feeling stressed, anxious, and demoralized over an extended period.
-Other markers might include low morale, high turnover, and diminished performance.
-Respectful behaviour means behaviour that supports and creates a positive workplace.Examples of Respectful Behaviour includes :
+A single comment or action, if sufficiently serious, may create a Poisoned Environment.

+Respectful behaviour means behaviour that supports and creates a positive workplace.
+Examples of Respectful Behaviour includes:

-a) being polite and courteous;
+- a) being polite and courteous;

 - b) treating others equitably and fairly;

-- accepting responsibility for actions, reactions, and behaviours that impact others;
+- c) accepting responsibility for actions, reactions, and behaviours that impact others;

 - d) respecting the differences in people;

 - e) respecting the rights of others;

-- f) showing proper care and regard for District property and for the property of others; and

-g) demonstrating honesty and integrity.
+- f) showing proper care and regard for District property and for the property of others; and - g) demonstrating honesty and integrity.

-- Sexual or Gender-Based Harassment means a form of Harassment that can include: - a) engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or - b) sexual solicitations or advances by any person who is in a position to grant or deny a benefit to the recipient of the solicitation or advance.
+Sexual or Gender-Based Harassment means a form of Harassment that can include:

+- engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or - b) sexual solicitations or advances by any person who is in a position to grant or deny a benefit to the recipient of the solicitation or advance.
 This includes managers and supervisors, as well as co-Workers where one person is in a position to grant or deny a benefit to the other.
 Reprisals for rejecting such advances or solicitations are also not allowed.